The Human Truth Foundation

 Health:

 Laos is a pretty unhealthy country.
-And finally, it does worse than average in its fertility rate14, its smoking rate31, its food aid and health contributions and WHO compliance32 (one of the worst in Asia), its adolescent birth rate25, its average life expectancy11, its immunizations take-up33 and in its alcohol consumption rate34 (amongst the highest in Asia).
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Laos does better than average in its fertility rate14.
+But unfortunately Laos gets most other things wrong.
+It does worse than average when it comes to its smoking rate32, its food aid and health contributions and WHO compliance33 (one of the worst in Asia), its adolescent birth rate26, its average life expectancy11, its immunizations take-up34 and in its alcohol consumption rate35 (amongst the highest in Asia).
+The number of overweight adults has increased by 14% during the last 40 years.
+Life expectancy in Laos in 1990 was 53.7yrs, lower than the global average of 64.6.
+It improved by +14.4yrs in the 30 years from then, almost double the global average of +7.9yrs.
+Laos's peak fertility rate was 6.38 in 1984.

 Years11